IB-NET-Internet-Banking-Network/Entire-Network/README.md

 |5.|Amount| (Any amount)|

 In each step, check the terminal of App.py.
 After that, there will be a page for OTP.
 Check the paymentProcessor.py terminal to put OTP.
 Put correct OTP.\
-For other input, you may check the App.py for another register user details.
+For other input, you may check the App.py for another register user details. \
+A video to demonstrate internet banking system [simulation.](https://youtu.be/WJ1kD4gqe3k)\
+A video for detailed explanation [IB-NET](https://youtu.be/6Tp-JVDyXLk)

+## Disclaimer
+### All user data used in this project are fictitious.
+Any similarity of number or name or bank details is purely coincidental.
+All merchant names are based on the current world, we are not promoting any one of them.

 Thank you